-Home > Library > Dissertation Writing Guidelines > What is the Conceptual Framework of a Dissertation?
+Home > Library > Dissertation Writing Guidelines > Conceptual Framework

-Before you start researching your dissertation, it is recommended to develop a dissertation’s conceptual framework.
+Before you start researching your dissertation, it is recommended to develop a dissertation’s conceptual framework either in a graphical form or even in written words, complemented with arrows.

 How Does the Conceptual Framework Relate to Cause-effect Relationship?